Podman cheat sheet

 Control a container

-• Create a new container: podman run -dt <image name>
+• Create a new container and detach it: podman run -dt <image name>

 • Create a new container and map a directory: -v <host directory>:<container mount point>